 VIB is also taking its role as a catalyst for the regional cluster very seriously, and has been rolling out many initiatives.
 Along with spinning out startups that have been raising close to B€ 1,300, VIB is also turning out hundreds of trained people every year, many of whom go on to join the local biotech industry.
 Additionally, we signed hundreds of agreements with regional biotech companies, providing these companies access to novel technologies and products.

-VIB also pioneered the exploitation of a first bio-incubator in the late 1990s.
-It currently provides, in several partnerships, more than 25,000 m² of specialized infrastructure to the industrial biotech community.
+VIB pioneered the exploitation of the first bio-incubator in the late 1990s in Ghent.
+The VIB Bio-Incubator currently provides, in several partnerships, more than 25,000 m² of specialized infrastructure to the industrial biotech community.
 The incubators are fully licensed to conduct biotech activities and are available for both local and international tenants in the life sciences sector.

 At the beginning of the 21st century, the number of biotech companies in our region started to rapidly increase.
 To capture the added value of a cluster, and in consultation with several captains of industry, VIB decided to launch flanders.bio in 2004.
 This association of all biotech actors from industry, academia and government now acts as the representative of this continually growing cluster. flanders.bio is building bridges between the major players, providing networking activities and representing the sector to the government and to the international community.